 Yes, this is a vital point.
 It is but obvious that we all have a stronger forehand than a backhand and hence, for people who are just starting out or even semi-pros, it is advisable to focus on speed and try to run around the backhand, get into a position to let the forehand rip.

 Hitting ‘Behind your Opponent’

-Perhaps the most tactical move – you are jostling with your opponent by powering in strokes on either side of the court and this is the time when you have to be agile and smart.
+Perhaps the most tactical move among the advanced pickleball techniques – you are jostling with your opponent by powering in strokes on either side of the court, and this is the time when you have to be agile and smart.

 Try to get a shot which is behind your opponent, try to get him wrong-footed as this will ensure that the ball might not be retrieved with the same amount of efficiency.